7 Tricks That Make Monday Morning Exciting at the Workplace

 The tricks to having a great Monday at the workplace

 1. Enjoy your weekend and Sunday to the fullest:

 Forget work.
 Do what you love to do.
 Eat, pray, dance, sing, cook, jump with joy, or simply do nothing...the list is endless.
 Do things that you cannot do during the weekdays.
 Be creative.
 This rejuvenates your body, mind, and soul and readies you for a full week ahead.

-If you are in Delhi, why not take short Reiki healing courses in New Delhi?
+If you are in Delhi, why not take short Reiki healing training in New Delhi?

 2. Sleep as much as you want: